Hakone Shrine

 Hakone Shrine Museum - The shrine treasure house (Homotsuden) contains many different objects.
 Five of them are classified as a National Important Cultural Property.

-Heiwa no torii - The famous red gate of peace is standing in Lake Ashi (or Ashino-ko) and is visible from far away.
+Heiwa-no-torii (Gate of Peace) - The famous red gate is standing in Lake Ashi (or Ashino-ko) and is visible from far away.
 It was erected in 1964 and celebrates the San Francisco Peace Treaty signed in 1951.
+The place can get really crowded especially on the weekends, because it is such a popular Instagram photo spot.

 Kuzuryu Shrine - A sub-shrine at Hakone-jinja is located near the main hall and was constructed in 1988.